Wellington, New Zealand

 I felt super safe in Wellington, regardless of what I was doing.
 There is always something to do in Wellington and has been referred to as “the coolest little capital in the world” by locals, nomads, and tourists.
 The city is also the perfect home base for traveling to other places in New Zealand as well as learning about the countries exciting history because most of the museums are free.

-What I Wish I knew Before Going to Wellington:
+What I Wish I Knew Before Going to Wellington:

 - It really is windy, but if you buy proper outerwear, you’ll still be able to enjoy the windy days